andreitoma8/Investors-Club/README.md

 7. On-Chain Casino
 8. Charity

-It has it's own token, $TOMA that is used for the OnChain Game, The Casino and Gouvernance.
+It has it's own token, $VALUE that is used for the OnChain Game, The Casino and Gouvernance.